Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "Bruuk…" he said, carefully, "...if you’re in there mate, you know I don’t mean you any harm."

-Probably a hard sell, what with his rifle at the low-ready, but frankly...Ian didn’t think he stood an ice cube’s chance in *hell* if Bruuk decided he wanted a real fight.
+Probably a hard sell, what with his rifle at the low-ready, but frankly...
+Ian didn’t think he stood an ice cube’s chance in *hell* if Bruuk decided he wanted a real fight.

 That thought crossed his mind an instant before Ian, belatedly, realized that he was actually upwind in this room….And he was blocking the only entrance.